Taipods/English-396-Final-DocSet/docs/Setup.md

 # How to install the software?
-  To install MyFavoriteAlbums, you have to install R and Rsudio then install the source code itself and make install the packages that is required for the program.
+  To install MyFavoriteAlbums, you have to install R and Rsudio then install the source code itself and install the packages that is required for the program.

   [Go to Installing R and R studio](#Installing-R-and-R-studio)